nikic/PHP-Parser/UPGRADE-5.0.md

 ### PHP 5 parsing support

 The dedicated parser for PHP 5 has been removed.
-The PHP 7 parser now supports a `phpVersion` option, which can be used to improve compatibility with older PHP versions.
+The PHP 7 parser now accepts a `PhpVersion` argument, which can be used to improve compatibility with older PHP versions.

-In particular, if an older `phpVersion` is specified, then:
+In particular, if an older `PhpVersion` is specified, then:

  * For versions before PHP 7.0, `$foo =& new Bar()` assignments are allowed without error.
  * For versions before PHP 7.0, invalid octal literals `089` are allowed without error.